 Kesewa Aboah

-Aboah’s paintings record the visceral immediacy of touch through intimate, enigmatic, and unmediated mark-making.
-Her monochromatic works on paper employ the artist’s own body as both the painting tool and the printing plate.
-Covering her body in ink, the artist presses herself onto paper spread out on the floor, allowing flesh, pigment and the weight of her body to create imagery of disquieting, dysmorphic corporeality.
-Aboah then meticulously paints around the impressions with a velvety matte black paint that absorbs almost all light.
+Kesewa Aboah is a multidisciplinary artist whose practice explores the visceral immediacy of touch through intimate and enigmatic mark-making.
+Her monochromatic works on paper employ her own body as both a painting tool and a printing plate.
+Coating her skin in ink, she presses herself onto paper, allowing flesh, pigment, and weight to create imagery that reflects disquieting, dysmorphic corporeality.
+She then meticulously paints around these impressions with a velvety matte black paint that absorbs almost all light.